GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Create a prompt that outputs the information mentioned above.
 The model takes in a user's query and a preceeding agentMessage (if present).
 1. Update the prompt in the codebase (look at instructions in GoLang or TypeScript) to see how.
-1. Use the genkit UI (see steps below) to test the response of the model and make sure it returns what you expect.
+1. Use the Genkit UI (see steps below) to test the response of the model and make sure it returns what you expect.

 The working ****Movie Guru**** app and prompts have been tested for *gemini-1.5-flash*, but feel free to use a different model.